benoitc/gunicorn/docs/content/community.md

 endorsed by the Gunicorn project.
 Holding it gives you no ownership or governance rights in Gunicorn, no say in its direction, and no claim on the project.

-I receive a share of its creator rewards, which helps fund my work maintaining and developing Gunicorn, and I am grateful for it.
+The token's creator allocated me a share of its creator rewards.
+These rewards help fund my work maintaining and developing Gunicorn, and I am grateful for the support.

 It is mentioned here for transparency, because it exists and because I benefit from it.
 It is not a recommendation. $GUNICORN is an independent and highly speculative token that can lose most or all of its value, so treat it as you would any speculative asset rather than as a way to fund this project.

-[Sponsorship](sponsor.md) is how you do that.
+If you want to support the development and maintenance of Gunicorn directly, you can do so through [sponsorship](sponsor.md).

 Other tokens using the Gunicorn name may exist.
 They have no connection to the Gunicorn project or to me unless explicitly stated here.